 Instructions

-- To make the coating, in a saucepan or dutch oven set over medium-high heat, melt the sugar, butter, and corn syrup.
-Be sure to stir it constantly to avoid burning.
-It will begin to bubble and pull away from the sides of the pan.
-Continue stirring for about 1-2 more minutes before removing from the stove top.
+- In a saucepan or Dutch oven set over medium-high heat, melt the sugar, butter, and corn syrup, stirring constantly.
+Once it begins bubbling and pull away from the sides of the pan, continue stirring for about 1-2 more minutes (until 235-240°F) before removing from the stovetop.
 Stir in the baking soda, which will begin to foam in the mixture.
 Keep stirring until it is well combined.1 cup brown sugar, ½ cup salted butter, ⅓ cup light corn syrup, 1 teaspoon baking soda

 - Pour the mixture evenly over the popcorn and toss the popcorn with a rubber spatula so that each piece is coated in the caramel sauce.
 Do NOT use your hands!
 The caramel is VERY hot!